OSGeo/gdal/gdal/doc/source/drivers/raster/cog.rst

-  256 pixels) will be used, unless the user has specified a value with the BLOCKSIZE creation option, in which case the user specified one will be taken into account (that is if setting a higher value than 256, the original tiling scheme is modified to take into account the size of the HiDiPi tiles).
+  256 pixels) will be used, unless the user has specified a value with the BLOCKSIZE creation option, in which case the user specified one will be taken into account (that is if setting a higher value than 256, the original tiling scheme is modified to take into account the size of the HiDPi tiles).
   In non-CUSTOM mode, TARGET_SRS, RES and EXTENT options are ignored.
   Starting with GDAL 3.2, the value of TILING_SCHEME can also be the filename of a JSON file according to the `OGC Two Dimensional Tile Matrix Set standard`_,